turguthakki/VPNThing/CODING_STYLE.md

 The project builds successfully with 0 errors and 0 warnings, confirming all style changes are syntactically correct and maintain the application's functionality.

 ### Key Changes Applied
-1. ✅ License headers updated to SimIO format
+1. ✅ License headers updated to standard MIT format
 2. ✅ Method names converted to camelCase
 3. ✅ Method bracing fixed (new line for methods/classes)
 4. ✅ Object initialization bracing fixed (same line)